Abdulmoiz-Ahmer/ultimate-software-engineering-guide/javascript-ecosystem/reactjs/README.md

 - **[Mastering React's useEffect](https://www.youtube.com/watch?v=dH6i3GurZW8/)** - Tips and techiniques to tame useEffect.
 - **[When to useMemo and useCallback](https://kentcdodds.com/blog/usememo-and-usecallback)** - The under the hood of the usememo and use callback.
 - **[Reusing Logic with Custom Hooks](https://react.dev/learn/reusing-logic-with-custom-hooks)** - The under the hood of the usememo and use callback.
+- **[Compound component and Hooks](https://kentcdodds.com/blog/compound-components-with-react-hooks)** - How we can use hooks custom and builtin with Compound components.
+- **[Third party hooks library](https://usehooks-ts.com/introduction)** - The third party npm package that has many use full hooks in it.

 ### Performance